adjones-aops/sp-feedback/README.md

 - The project uses GitHub Actions for continuous integration.
 See .github/workflows/ci.yml for details.
 - Extend the tests in the tests/ directory if you add new functionality.

-## Contributing

-Contributions are welcome!
-Please open issues or submit pull requests for any bug fixes or feature improvements.

 ## License

 [MIT License](LICENSE)